tienfeek/chute-tutorials/Android/CloudGalleryTutorial/README.md

 ====

 Cloud Gallery Tutorial is a tutorial project that shows how to use the Cloud Gallery component.
 It contains Chute SDK library as well as Cloud Gallery library.
 This tutorial demonstrates how to display Assets in a gallery.
-Asset represents any photo managed by Chute.

 ![image1](https://github.com/chute/chute-tutorials/raw/master/Android/CloudGalleryTutorial/screenshots/1.png)![image2](https://github.com/chute/chute-tutorials/raw/master/Android/CloudGalleryTutorial/screenshots/2.png)